It Takes a Village

 When the Bonillas first came to Rwanda in 2010, it was for a short-term assignment in gorilla conservation headed by Juan Carlos.
 After almost 20 years of living, studying, and working abroad across three continents, Rwanda was to be the last stop on their expatriate journey before returning to their native Guatemala.
 When the conservation project expanded beyond what was originally planned, it was clear that the Bonillas were to be in the country for longer.

 A lifelong educator and deeply committed to the values and principles, as well as professionally trained in Montessori, Edna wanted the best for their children’s education.
 Their eldest, Andrés, had grown up in Montessori and she wanted the same for her youngest, Nicolás.
 If there were no authentic Montessori schools in Rwanda, she was going to make her own.
-She converted the living room of her home into the first classroom, went back to her teaching manuals, made Montessori materials from scratch, and began teaching Nicolás, as her first and only student.
+She went back to her teaching manuals, made Montessori materials from scratch, and began teaching Nicolás, as her first and only student.

 Together, Edna, Juan Carlos, and our team have worked tirelessly to create a space and a school where children from all over the world can come together and grow, learn, and have fun while receiving a world-class education.